7 Must-Do Valencia Activities

 Boundaries are marked by rivers, waterfalls and mini-mountain ranges.
 The Bioparc is definitely one of the better attractions in Valencia, and well worth the €24 entrance price.

-7 Must-Do Valencia Activities – Museum of Illustration and Modernity
+No.2 – Museum of Illustration & Modernity

 In an effort to absorb some culture, we paid a visit to the Museum of Illustration and Modernity in the old city.
 There was a semi-interesting photo exposition of African kings and a very small collection of paintings by Spanish masters.
 Fine to while away an hour if you happen to be in the area.